+Infectious Disease Nursing is a specialization that focuses on treating and preventing infectious diseases.
 In the age of the coronavirus pandemic, there is more need for nurses with infectious disease expertise than ever before.
 What is infectious disease nursing?
 It’s an especially challenging but vitally important form of nursing.
 Infectious disease nurses have to deal with some of the most difficult situations in the healthcare world.
 As a result, these nurses must have plenty of education, training, and experience in the field.

 Infectious disease nursing has a lot in common with general nursing.
 However, as you’ve probably figured out, infectious disease nurses specialize in infectious diseases.
 They’re primarily concerned with treating, preventing, and stopping the spread of these diseases so that those who catch them can have a better health outlook and those who are healthy can avoid these diseases.
 Infectious disease nurses take on a wide variety of roles in the healthcare world, as you’ll see below.

 What Does an Infectious Disease Nurse Do?
-What are Some Infectious Disease Nursing Jobs?

 What does an infectious disease nurse do?
 That question has several answers.
 Infectious disease nursing jobs are varied, and infectious disease nurses can work in a range of settings.
 Many, of course, work in hospitals.
 Others work in schools, laboratories, or government buildings.